timtim-hub/website-domain-scraper/README.md

 This works the same way as the standard version but outputs only the domain names without counts.

-### Options
+### Command-Line Options

-Both scripts support the following options:
+The command-line versions support the following options:
 - `--output`, `-o`: Specify an output file (default: domains.txt)
 - `--max-pages`, `-m`: Set the maximum number of pages to crawl (default: 100)
 - `--verbose`, `-v`: Enable verbose logging